The best film to use in the Canon A-1 is going to depend on your lens, lighting, and if you want to use color or black & white.

 Kentmere 400 - It's produced by the parent company of Ilford, Harmon Technology.
 This is notable due to the fact that allows this to be the most commonly sold 35mm film out of the three.

 Foma Fomapan 400 Action - It will probably less difficult to obtain in Europe as the film is manufactured by Foma Bohemia in the Czech Republic.
+I was not able to easily find the film in 36 exposure rolls, which makes it more expensive per frame than Kentmere.
+It too is available in 100' rolls.

 An appropriate film stock to use for your initial few attempts at developing film at home or analog photography.
 Also, a good option if you happen to be attempting to test out a camera to guarantee that it's working properly.